 Research suggests that health outcomes differ among individuals of various social position.
 For example, in general, lower socioeconomic groups experience higher levels of alcohol-related harm than wealthier groups with the same level of alcohol consumption.
-In addition, concurrently experiencing several forms of socioeconomic disadvantage exacerbates inequities in alcohol-related harm (VicHealth 2015).
+In addition, concurrently experiencing several forms of socioeconomic disadvantage exacerbates inequities in alcohol-related harm (VicHealth 2015b).
 The relationships between these social indicators and patterns of alcohol consumption and related harm are often not linear.
 Instead, risky consumption and related harm appear as clusters of problems, affecting different groups in different ways.
 Harm may stem from long-term and/or acute use, and different groups are at risk of different patterns and types of harm.

-Identifying subpopulations at higher risk of alcohol-related harm, and factors and practices contributing to this risk, are vital to developing and implementing appropriately tailored interventions.
+Identifying subpopulations at higher risk of alcohol-related harm, whether from their own or other's drinking, and factors and practices contributing to this risk, such as social position, is vital to developing and implementing appropriately tailored interventions.